thediveo/ThirdFlow/README.md

 release
 ```

-The files will be crated in then `editons/release` folder
+The release files will be created in the `editons/release` folder.

 ## License